previousdeveloper/open-versus/README.md

 docker-compose up
 ```

-Mysql and web server is running on 9999
+Mysql and web server is running !